evangibson/cr_poverty/README.md

 | Macro F1  |      **0.930**     |         0.874             |       0.875                |      0.796          |       0.839          |
 | Weighted F1  |      **0.956**         |     0.915          |       0.917           |           0.867       |            X    |

-In the most relevant metrics of evaluation, the present random forest model (tuned) performed the best.
+In the most relevant metrics of evaluation, the tuned random forest model performs the best (against the other models that are present).
 ___
 ## Acknowledgments and References
 - [Will Koehrsen](https://www.kaggle.com/willkoehrsen/a-complete-introduction-and-walkthrough)